thibaut-neoledge/azure-docs.fr-fr/articles/security-center/security-center-alerts-type.md

 <properties
-   pageTitle="Alertes de sécurité par type dans le centre de sécurité Azure | Microsoft Azure" description="Ce document vous aide à comprendre les types d’alertes de sécurité disponibles dans Azure Security Center." services="security-center" documentationCenter="na" authors="YuriDio"
+   pageTitle="Security alerts by Type in Azure Security Center | Microsoft Azure" description="This document helps to understand the type of security alerts available in Azure Security Center." services="security-center" documentationCenter="na" authors="YuriDio"